 Speciality: Destructive Alchemy/Medical Alchemy/Alkahestry

-who was killed during the Ishval Civil War.
+Scar's older brother who was killed during the Ishval Civil War.

 - Chekhov's Gun: His research notes are vital in overriding Father's anti-alchemy buffer, and in teaching Scar how to use reconstruction alchemy.
 The latter is also foreshadowed by the left arm of reconstruction he sports in the flashbacks.

 - Life-or-Limb Decision: More like sacrificing his life in order to give his right arm to Scar so that he doesn't bleed out after being injured by Kimblee.

-- Posthumous Character: He may be dead, but he plays an incredibly important role in both Scar's Character Development, and the endgame.
+- Posthumous Character: He may be dead, but he plays an incredibly important role in both Scar's Character Development and the endgame.